timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

 * Added player reaction to auto shot to improve the flow of Hunter AS/MS rotation.
-* More Hunter talents available (Mortal Shots, Lethal Shots, Surefooted).
+* More Hunter talents available (Mortal Shots, Lethal Shots, Surefooted, Ranged Weapon Specialization, Monster Slaying, Humanoid Slaying, Killer Instinct, Lightning Reflexes).

 # Release notes